niki0718/niki0718/README.md

 ### Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
 ### THIS IS NIKITA

-Pursuing b.tech from MUZAFFARPUR INSTITUTE OF TECHNOLOGY.
+Currently working in HCL as software Developer .Completed b.tech from MUZAFFARPUR INSTITUTE OF TECHNOLOGY.
 Highly driven IT undergraduate, seeking Internship/full-time opportunities to work as a dynamic individual using my technical and analytical skills to help the company achieve business goals while sticking to mission, vision, and values